Vexillum wolfei

 Vexillum wolfei is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell varies between 5 mm and 11.2 mm.

 Distribution

 This marine species occurs off and is endemic to Hawaii.
+It has been recorded in areas with a sea surface temperature of 25-30 °C and a sea surface salinity of 30-40 PSU.